 5. How To Become a Lawyer In Australia With A Foreign Degree?

 A lawyer with a law degree outside Australia who wants to practice law in Australia must apply to the relevant admissions authority.
 They are assessing whether the overseas legal qualification is equivalent to that of a local applicant in Australia.

 This assessment will further help to determine the additional subjects an applicant needs to pursue and study to be eligible to practice law in Australia.

 6. How Long Does it Take to Become a Lawyer in Australia?

 Once you decide to become a lawyer, the first question that usually comes to your mind is how many years it will take to benefit from your law education.
 To become a lawyer in Australia, you have to get through the following stages:

 Becoming a lawyer in Australia takes almost six years of education and practice.

 Note: If you want to be a barrister, you must first take and pass the bar exam and get admission into the Bar Readers' Course.

 7. How Much Do Lawyers Earn in Australia?

-Lawyers who work for law firms and other business establishments usually earn more than the lawyers practising independently.
+Lawyers who work for law firms and other business establishments usually earn more than lawyers practising independently.